Travel Insurance after Brexit – What will be the situation with travel ?

 European Health Insurance Card after Brexit

-If you a planning a trip to Europe next summer, Brexit might be a reality by then or not !!
-You are probably thinking of taking your European Health Insurance Card (EHIC) with you on your trip.
+If you a planning a trip to Europe this year, you are probably thinking of taking your European Health Insurance Card (EHIC) with you on your trip.

 This Card entitles you to State provided medical treatment should you need it when you are visiting most European countries.